-London at war 1940 – Surviving in a city of flames
+London at war 1940 – Surviving in a city in flames

 It is 1940.
 London is under attack by enemy bombers and is on fire.
 Deploy and manage the city's response and prevent total destruction.

 Players are grouped into teams which represent different parts of the London Fire Brigade's command structure.
-Each team has a set of local resources and maps and information of the district of the city that it their responsibility.
+Each team has a set of local resources and maps and information of the district of the city that is their responsibility.
 Game facilitators then provide real time information regarding the unfolding situation and the team must reach decisions quickly and manage their limited resources as best they can.
 One of the teams represents the overall command centre and attempts to co-ordinate the teams, helping them by re-allocating resources, or calling on additional resources from outside London.
 The key to the game is the way the players analyse their particular situation and the incomplete information arriving at their HQ, as well as how they communicate with other teams and their higher command.
-At the end of the game there is a debrief of the process and how the teams managed their information flow and decision making and how communications worked both within and between the teams.
-Teams have the opportunity to reflect on how their decision making was affected by the low-information environment and the time pressure and how this might inform their practice and planning in future.

 For 12 to 30 players